 Is Delta-8 Legal in All 50 States?

 Louisiana defines hemp similarly to the federal legislation, as Cannabis Sativa and all "extracts, cannabinoids, isomers, acids, salts" and other derivatives.
-Furthermore, the state updated their Controlled Substances Act to make a specific exception for hemp.
+Furthermore, the state updated its Controlled Substances Act to make a specific exception for hemp.

 Therefore, Delta-8-THC is legal in the state when it's produced from legal hemp material and contains less than 0.3% Delta-9-THC.